How to Strip Furniture and Stain Wood: A Complete Guide

 (WARNING: Please don’t use chemical strippers that contain methylene chloride, such as brands like Klean Strip, Goof-Off, Strypeeze, Jasco, among others.
 Read this article on the dangers of those strippers with methylene chloride).

-• Smells strong, despite the claim that it can be used indoors.
-I wouldn’t want to use it indoors because it still smells, but it’s not as harsh-smelling as other strippers.
+- Smells sickly sweet and strong, despite the claim that it can be used indoors.
+I wouldn’t want to use it indoors because it still smells, but it’s not as harsh-smelling as other strippers I have used.

-So to strip furniture, you obviously need some supplies, one of which I just covered: stripping gel.
+To strip furniture, you obviously need some supplies, including the finish remover I just talked about above.

 But what about all the other tools and materials needed?